Contact lenses, injuries, disorders, drugs, and nutritional deficiencies can also cause open sores (ulcers) to form on the cornea.

 Causes of Corneal Ulcer

 Corneal ulcers may be caused by infections with bacteria, fungi, viruses, or parasites such as Acanthamoeba (which lives in contaminated water).
 Ulcers may begin with a corneal injury, such as with severe dry eyes, if a foreign object scratches, penetrates, or lodges in the eye or, more often, if the eye is irritated by a contact lens, especially when contact lenses are worn during sleep or are not adequately disinfected (see Care and complications Care and complications of contact lenses Refractive errors can be corrected with glass or plastic lenses mounted in a frame (eyeglasses) or with a small lens made of plastic floating or resting on the cornea (contact lens).
 Good vision... read more ).
 Viral corneal ulcers (often due to herpesvirus Herpes Simplex Keratitis Herpes simplex keratitis is an eye infection that involves the cornea (the clear layer in front of the iris and pupil) and is caused by herpes simplex virus.
-Eye pain, tearing, redness, a feeling... read more ) can be triggered to recur by physical stress or may recur spontaneously.
+The infection commonly recurs and... read more ) can be triggered to recur by physical stress or may recur spontaneously.
 A deficiency of vitamin A and protein may lead to the formation of a corneal ulcer.
 However, such ulcers are rare in the United States.

 When the eyelids do not close properly, the cornea may become dry and irritated.
 This kind of irritation can lead to injury and the development of a corneal ulcer.
 Corneal ulcers may also result from in-growing eyelashes (trichiasis Trichiasis Trichiasis is misalignment of eyelashes, which rub against the eyeball, in a person who does not have entropion.
 Trichiasis develops most commonly some time after chronic blepharitis (inflammation... read more ), an in-turned eyelid (entropion Entropion and Ectropion Entropion is a condition in which the eyelid is turned inward (inverted), causing the eyelashes to rub against the eyeball.
 Ectropion is a condition in which the eyelid is turned outward (everted)... read more ), or eyelid inflammation (blepharitis Blepharitis Blepharitis is inflammation of the edges of the eyelids, possibly with thickening scales, crusts, shallow ulcers, or redness and swelling at the edges of the eyelids.
 The inflammation is caused... read more ).